 I sewed the Shearwater Kaftan by Make it Perfect.
 I made the shirt in an inexpensive fabric in order to test out the fit.
 This is called “making a muslin.”
 Because I didn’t want to spend a lot of time making a shirt I would not end up wearing, I used a fabric that would still be wearable, which makes this a “wearable muslin.”

 From my wearable muslin, I chopped off about four inches from the shirt length and hemmed again.
 Because I noticed gaping in the back, below my neck, I also sewed a long vertical dart in the back to create a better fit.
 Since I created a freezer paper pattern, I can easily cut the same length off my pattern pieces and adjust the back width to change the fit for the next shirt I make (which will be in a more “breezy” fabric).
-This is one of the benefits to transferring your pattern!
+This is one of the benefits of transferring your pattern!